kangxian97/kangxian97.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University at Buffalo, SUNY, 2029 (expected)
+* Ph.D. in Computer Science, University at Buffalo, SUNY, 2029 (expected)
 * M.S. in Computer Science, Boston University, 2023
 * B.S. in Math and Computer Science, University of California, San Diego, 2019